 COVID-19 Precautions: The community

-- Patients are not taken off of campus for any reason other than a critical medical emergency.
+- Patients are not taken off of campus for any reason other than a critical medical emergencies, outdoor 12 Step recovery meetings, and treatment facility outings where there can be separation/isolation from the general public.

 - Numerous emails and pamphlets have been provided to staff and patients that detail information about COVID-19 and procedures to minimize the risk of contracting COVID-19, with a particular emphasis on social distancing and hand washing.